Lonelygirl15: Legacy

 Lonelygirl15 is how prescient it was", as "Bree's vlogs don't look all that different from what you find on YouTube today."
 For New York, Adam Sternbergh described Lonelygirl15 as "the birth of WikiTV", which he defined as "a television show created by a broad community of participants and built not of sequential, hour-long episodes, but of two-minute interconnected parcels" wherein the storyline is "both linear...and expansive" and "anyone can join in."

 Refinery29's Meghan De Maria called Lonelygirl15 "one of the first major Internet hoaxes", while Heather Saul of The Independent described it as "one of the biggest internet hoaxes of the decade."
 For Film Quarterly, Lucas Hilderbrand wrote that the hoax of Lonelygirl15 "called into question the authenticity of video blogs generally".
 In Time's 2006 edition of their Person of the Year issue, which focused on user-generated content online, Lev Grossman wrote, "Of course, in the post-Lonelygirl15 era, there's always that question mark: How authentic are these faces on the computer screen?"
 For Eureka Street, Marisa Pintado wrote that the exposure of Lonelygirl15 as a hoax was "perhaps the moment that [the YouTube] community lost its innocence", adding that it "prompted many to ask why we are still so trusting of what we find on the Internet."
 Flinders similarly said in an interview with The Guardian that Lonelygirl15 caused everyone to "never trust anyone on YouTube again at face value."
 Mashable's Tricia Gilbride wrote that "Lonelygirl15's legacy is the currency of uncertainty", calling the series "the first long con of the internet's attention economy -- the kind digital fame-seekers take for granted these days."

 Various YouTubers, including the Green brothers, have cited Lonelygirl15 as what inspired them to join YouTube.
 The 2006 Law & Order: Criminal Intent episode "Weeping Willow", in which Michelle Trachtenberg played a vlogger named Willow, was based on Lonelygirl15.

-Scholarship

-Although scholars have lauded Lonelygirl15 as a turning point in the mainstreaming of participatory online culture, they have also criticised its gender representation and labour issues.
-Kimberly Ann Hall has analysed "the gendered expectations of authenticity in online amateur media performances" through a reading of Lonelygirl15, arguing that "the reaction to the series makes visible the increasing political significance of the entanglement of economic concerns and identity production within the networked social sphere".
-Burcu S Bakioğlu argues that Lonelygirl15 "demonstrates one of the most worrisome aspects of YouTube’s monetization strategies, the commodification of labour in which advertisers and media companies exploit users for profit."